-- Foreign decrees of divorce or separation are recognised in Switzerland if they were issued in the state of domicile or habitual residence. or in the state of citizenship of either spouse, or if they are recognised in one of these states - However, a decree that was issued in a state of which neither spouse or only the plaintiff spouse is a citizen is recognised in Switzerland only: - а if, at the time of filing the action, at least one of the spouses was domiciled or had his or her habitual residence in that state and the defendant spouse was not domiciled in Switzerland: - b. if the defendant spouse submitted to the jurisdiction of the foreign court without reservation; or - if the defendant spouse expressly consents to recognition of c. the decree in Switzerland
+1 A foreign decree of divorce or separation is recognised in Switzerland if

+- а it was issued in the state of domicile or habitual residence, or in the state of citizenship of either spouse: - it is recognised in any of the states indicated in letter a: or h - it was issued in the state where the marriage was celebrated C and the action cannot or cannot reasonably be expected to be brought in either of the states indicated in letter a.43 - 2 However, a decree that was issued in a state of which neither spouse or only the plaintiff spouse is a citizen is recognised in Switzerland only: - if, at the time of filing the action, at least one of the spouses was domiciled or had his or her habitual residence in that state and the defendant spouse was not domiciled in Switzerland: - if the defendant spouse submitted to the jurisdiction of the foreign court without reservation; or - if the defendant spouse expressly consents to recognition of C. the decree in Switzerland.